pa2si/salsa-calendar/README.md

-v 0.1.19
+v 0.1.20

 that's new:

-- refactured form now with exported googlemaps autocomplete logic and also clean the form correctly.
-- starting of adding the edit event components
+- edit functionality fully working
+- some updates in googleautocomplete
+- sidebar styes open for edit route

 to dos: